WordPress/hosting-handbook/upgrading.md

 A WordPress with the default theme, and all the contents should now be available.

-A common problem found in these database restorations is the character encoding type.
-It is very likely that its not in UTF-8 (maybe in an ISO or ASCII "deprecated" format), so make sure that the character encoding is updated correctly.
+Character Encoding commonly presents technical hiccups when restoring a database.
+It is possible that backup data is not encoded in UTF-8 and instead may be in an ISO or ASCII "deprecated" format.
+Make sure that the character encoding is updated correctly upon restoring a database!
+More information on [converting Character Sets in a WordPress database can be found here](https://codex.wordpress.org/Converting_Database_Character_Sets).

 ## Upgrading from WordPress 3.7 - 4.0